Career Profile: Physician Assistant

 Why Is a Physician Assistant a Job of Tomorrow?

 Physicians are seeing more patients than ever, and consequently, the need for assistants to help them handle the workload will intensify.
-The number of employment positions for physician assistants is forecast to rise 27 percent by 2016, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+The number of employment positions for physician assistants is forecast to rise 27 percent, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for physician assistants is $74,980.

 What Does a Physician Assistant Do?

 Physician assistants are different from medical assistants.
 Medical assistants perform clerical tasks, such as updating and filing patient records, whereas physician assistants handle many of the same responsibilities as a doctor, but under the supervision of a physician.
 Physician assistants examine and diagnose patients, treat minor injuries such as suturing wounds and implement therapeutic treatments.
 In every state but two, as well as the District of Columbia, physician assistants can also prescribe medications.
 Physician assistants often act as a primary health provider for patients in those rural areas or inner cities where physicians are present for only a few days of the week.
 The assistants, because they are trained to perform the same basic tasks as a physician, are able to fill in and provide quality health care in the doctor’s absence.
 The most common workplaces for physician assistants are in family medicine clinics, pediatric offices and other primary care facilities.